ilias-vrg/ilias/feature_extraction/README.md

   --resolution 512
 ```

-* Continue until you process all tar in the `yfcc100m` folder.
+* Continue until you process all the 1000 tar files in the `yfcc100m` folder.

 * Running these commands will produce a several HDF5 files in the `/path/to/hdf5` directory.
 Each file is named `features_distractors_<index>.hdf5` (for example, `features_distractors_00000.hdf5`, `features_distractors_00001.hdf5`, etc.), and contains the feature vectors for the corresponding set of distractors.